MonoidMusician/blog/sources/tmttmt.md

   - Restriction types, of nominal types constrained to fewer possible cases, would be incredibly useful.

-  - tl;dr is that this should help with the [“trees that grow”](https://www.microsoft.com/en-us/research/uploads/prod/2016/11/trees-that-grow.pdf) problem of multiple related ASTs.
+  - [tl;dr]{t=} is that this should help with the [“trees that grow”](https://www.microsoft.com/en-us/research/uploads/prod/2016/11/trees-that-grow.pdf) problem of multiple related ASTs.

   - Iʼm wavering on including records: I think they donʼt mesh well with the system of inference.
     But there is an alternative, which is to include sort of “grab bags”: where you donʼt pretend to know the totality of the record (in particular, there is no sensible way to implement `Eq`{.haskell} for records), but you have some partial knowledge of what you want to be in there.